jblanper/pixelator/README.md

 # pixelator

-Web app to make abstract tessellations from images.
+Web app that divides an image in color rectangles turning them into abstract tessellations.

 This web is a small interactive experiment with html canvas.